jiajunhe98/Introduction-to-Algorithms/README.md

 # Algorithms and Data structures in *Introduction to Algorithms*

-<font size = 6>This repository implements some of algorithms and data structures in *Introduction to Algorithms* by Python.</font>
+<font size = 6>This repository implements some of basic algorithms and data structures in *Introduction to Algorithms* by Python.</font>

 <font size = 6>Comments are always welcomed and highly appreciated :) </font>